Field Trip Policies

 - Failure to abide by the required chaperone ratio may result in your group being turned away at the door.
 Students must remain with their chaperones at all times in the Museum.
 Failure to adequately supervise your group may result in the group being asked to leave the Museum.

 - Lunchroom space at the Siragusa Center is limited to groups with reservations.

-- You may bring your own lunches or pre-order lunch from McDonald’s (see below).
+- You may bring your own lunches or pre-order bagged lunches from Field to Table (see below).

 - A $65 fee per group for use of the Siragusa Center (for eating and/or storing coats and lunches) applies to schools and organizations outside of Chicago.
 Chicago schools and Chicago non-profit youth based organizations can use the facility for free with pre-registration.
 Fee-based student classes during field trip hours include complimentary lunch space in a classroom.

 - Check for a special attachment to your confirmation materials for your scheduled lunchtime and any applicable fees.
 When lunch space is not available on the date(s) you requested, no scheduled time will be listed on your confirmation materials.

 - If you have reserved the Siragusa Center, Museum staff will collect your lunches and coats when you arrive at the Museum.
 Please note that the coat drop-off process may take up to 20 minutes and you will need to pick up your coats 30 minutes before your scheduled departure time.

 - Please arrive at Siragusa five minutes prior to your scheduled lunch time.
 Backpacks cannot be stored due to space limitations and will not be considered “lunch bags.”

 - Free lunch seating is also available at the Sea Mammals area (ground level) and on the patio.
 This limited space is first-come, first served.
 Please bring lunches in backpacks if choosing this option.
 Lunches will not be held in the Siragusa Center.